Notiboy-Project/smart-contract-private/README.md

 - Public notification is written to the local state of dapp.
 - Private notification is written to the local state of user.
 - Verification updates the global state of the smart contract for the verified dapp.

+## To Develop
+1. Create venv `python3.10 -m venv env`
+2. For sandbox, pyteal and algosdk use only python3.10
+3. pip3.10 install py-algorand-sdk pyteal